olip-03/PortaJel-Blazor/README.md

 Working on:
 - Finalization of media controlls and queue system
 - Better support for Android API's
 - Downloading of songs, albums, playlists and artists.
+I'm trying to keep the issues tab more up to date with actual problems, so click over to there for more info on what's still in the works.

 Thank you!